 Cypriot chronicler Florio Bustron describes Marieta as “a beautiful and wise woman” and records her as King Jean’s mistress in 14411.
 It appears she was already in Cyprus at this time.

 On 3 February 1442, King John married his second wife Helena Paloaiologina.
-When Helena heard about Marieta and her son, she ordered Marietta’s nose be cut off1.
+When Helena heard about Marieta, and the pregnancy, she ordered Marietta’s nose be cut off1.
+Some records claim that Helena bit her nose off herself out of jealousy2.
+After this, Marieta became known as Coomutene or “crop nosed”2.

 Since her son fought his half-sister to gain the throne, it is reasonable to conclude she lived a good life under first Jean’s, then James’ protection.